-Prior to the Compensation Committee's December 2014 meeting, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2014.
-Mr. Marucci's bonus recommendations were based on such
+Prior to the Compensation Committee's December 2016 and February 2017 meetings, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2016.
+Mr. Marucci's bonus recommendations were based on such individual performance assessments and the fact that the Company achieved 80% of its predetermined corporate goals in 2016 and each employee, including the executive officers, contributed to our success in achieving the 2016 corporate goals.

-The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2014.
-In particular, the Compensation Committee determined that our executive officers achieved their goals with respect to progress in our clinical programs, particularly our rindopepimut and glembatumumab vedotin programs, and to corporate development activities.
-Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the Compensation Committee's determination that 100% achievement of the corporate goals for 2014, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set at 90.5% to 101.4% of the targets established for each Named Executive Officer, depending on the position.
+The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2016.
+Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the Compensation Committee's determination that 80% achievement of the corporate goals for 2016, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set at 75.7% to 83.5% of the targets established for each Named Executive Officer, depending on the position.

-The Compensation Committee determined that annual incentive bonuses paid to the Named Executive Officers for 2014, were fair, reasonable and appropriate based on the factors described above.
+The Compensation Committee determined that annual incentive bonuses paid to the Named Executive Officers for 2016, were fair, reasonable and appropriate based on the factors described above.